Gateshead pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Gateshead tomorrow?

-On 26 June 2026, pollen conditions in Gateshead will be similar to today, with cypress at low levels, grass at medium levels
+On 17 July 2026, pollen conditions in Gateshead will be similar to today, with grass at medium levels, cypress at low levels

 Is pollen expected to decrease in Gateshead this week?